haberdashPI/german_track/_research/plans.md

 - use C rather than ν parameterization of SVC to possibly avoid infeasible states
 - improve early/late window (something that is the same across subjects) (try a single point, median, mode, etc...)
+  - does a median or a mean across window times change anything
-- don't split window timings for the early/late target times
+- can we get a way with not splitting the early/late window distinction for the interaction
 - then for target timing split into groups relative to the switch (as per the behavioral data)
 - just target time and salience of anova (no window start)
-- does a median or a mean across window times change anything
-- can we get a way with not splitting the early/late window distinction for the interaction

 - look at the raw window
 - also look at the baseline window just before